James Purnell

-James Mark Dakin Purnell (born 2 March 1970) is a British former Labour Party politician who served as the Member of Parliament for Stalybridge and Hyde from 2001 to 2010 and also as a Cabinet minister from 2007 to 2009.
-After leaving parliament, Purnell was chair of Institute for Public Policy Research from 2010 to 2012 before joining the BBC as Director of Strategy from 2013 to 2016 and Director of Radio and Education from 2016 to 2020.
-In 2020 he was appointed vice-chancellor of University of the Arts London before leaving in 2024 to become CEO of Flint, a British international advisory business.
+James Mark Dakin Purnell (born 2 March 1970) is a British politician who has served as Downing Street Chief of Staff since July 2026.
+A former member of the Labour Party, he previously served as the Member of Parliament for Stalybridge and Hyde from 2001 to 2010, during which time he served as Secretary of State for Culture, Media and Sport from 2007 to 2008 and Secretary of State for Work and Pensions from 2008 to 2009.
+He resigned from the Government on 4 June 2009, criticising the leadership of prime minister Gordon Brown.

-Purnell served as Secretary of State for Culture, Media and Sport from 2007 to 2008 and Secretary of State for Work and Pensions from 2008 to 2009.
-He resigned from the Government on 4 June 2009, criticising the leadership of Gordon Brown.
+After leaving parliament, Purnell was chair of the Institute for Public Policy Research from 2010 to 2012 before joining the BBC as Director of Strategy and Digital from 2013 to 2016 and Director of Radio and Education from 2016 to 2020.
+In 2020 he was appointed vice-chancellor of University of the Arts London; he left this post in 2024 to become CEO of Flint, a British international advisory business.

 Early life

-Purnell was born in the City of London; he received most of his education in France before returning to study for his A-Levels at the Royal Grammar School, Guildford, and then studied Philosophy, Politics and Economics at Balliol College, Oxford.
-While a student, he worked during summer vacations as a researcher for Tony Blair between 1989 and 1992.
-After graduating from Oxford with a first class degree, he worked as a research fellow at the Institute for Public Policy Research before moving to the BBC to become its Head of Corporate Planning.
+Purnell was born in London, brought up in France, and then studied for his A-Levels at the fee-paying Royal Grammar School, Guildford, subsequently studying Philosophy, Politics and Economics at Balliol College, Oxford.
+During his time as a student he worked during summer vacations between 1989 and 1992 as a researcher for Tony Blair.
+After graduating, he worked as a researcher at the Institute for Public Policy Research before moving to the BBC to become its Head of Corporate Planning.

-Between May 1994 and October 1995, he was a Labour councillor in Islington, representing Canonbury East ward.
+Between May 1994 and October 1995, he was a Labour Party councillor on Islington London Borough Council, representing Canonbury East ward.
 In 1997, Purnell returned to work as a special adviser at 10 Downing Street, remaining in the post until 2001.
 He has also served as a consultant at Hydra Associates and as a board member of the Young Vic theatre as well as of the Royal National Theatre and the British Film Institute, and as a senior advisor to Boston Consulting Group.

 Member of Parliament

-Purnell was selected as the Labour candidate for the constituency of Stalybridge and Hyde in 2001, and won the seat in that year's general election with a majority of 8,859.
+Purnell was selected as the Labour candidate for the constituency of Stalybridge and Hyde in 2001, and won the seat at that year's general election with a majority of 8,859.
 While a Labour MP, he was a member of the Work and Pensions Select Committee in the House of Commons from 2001 to 2003, the Chair of the All-Party Group on Private Equity and Venture Capital between 2002 and 2003, and the Chair of Labour Friends of Israel from 2002 to 2004.